 However, the same report also noted that a large part of this water requirement is met by water content in the foods we consume and supplemented by beverages such as tea, coffee, milk, and even soft drinks.
 Somehow, the 2.5 litres figure stood out and gave way to the eight glasses of water a day theory.

 If one looks at the World Health Organization’s recommendation for water intake, it becomes amply clear that the amount of water needed by the body varies according to different physiological and demographic factors such as age, sex, location, climate, activity levels, and more.

-For the sake of aggregation, the average total water intake has been pegged at 2.7 liters for women and 3.7 liters for men, ‘total’ is the keyword here.
+For the sake of aggregation, the average total water intake has been pegged at 2.7 litres for women and 3.7 litres for men, ‘total’ is the keyword here.

-This means that you do not need to drink 2.7 liters or 3.7 liters of water straight from the faucet – Our food intake meets about 20 percent of this value.
-Beverages such as fruit juices, soft drinks, milk, tea, and coffee also contribute toward a portion of the remaining 80 percent of the body’s water requirement.
+This means that you do not need to drink 2.7 litres or 3.7 litres of water straight from the faucet – Our food intake meets about 20 per cent of this value.
+Beverages such as fruit juices, soft drinks, milk, tea, and coffee also contribute toward a portion of the remaining 80 per cent of the body’s water requirement.

 In addition to this, the body’s water requirement may vary depending on certain lifestyle factors:

 - People who exercise or play sports tend to lose more body fluids through sweat, and therefore, need more water to replenish the body cells.